The game theory behind bitcoin dominance before 2030

 The main qualm people have with bitcoin is not a property inherent to bitcoin at all—it’s a complaint about contemporary human behavior.
 Not everyone accepts bitcoin as payment yet, and simultaneously, traders often speculate on bitcoin wildly enough to induce substantial volatility.
 These phenomenons are to be expected, because bitcoin is still young, not well-understood, and its adoption is far from saturated.
 Which brings us to the next premise:

-5) People who want to save value for future purposes will increasingly choose bitcoin.
+5) People who want to save value for the future will increasingly choose bitcoin.

 This fifth premise is merely a combination of the third and fourth.
 If someone were to dispute it on the grounds that bitcoin is too volatile, or that bitcoin isn’t widely accepted as payment, they would be using flawed circular logic.
 It amounts to stating: